-Paul Rennie was appointed Deputy High Commissioner to Malaysia in August 2014.
+Paul Rennie was appointed Deputy British High Commissioner to Malaysia in August 2014.

 Paul was born in Edinburgh.
 He began his education at George Heriot’s School, before going on to graduate with an MA in Economics & Politics (Edinburgh University) and an MSc in Economics (York University).

-Paul was appointed OBE in Her Majesty the Queen’s 2015 New Year Honours List for “services to UK/India relations”.
+Paul was appointed Most Excellent Order of the British Empire (OBE) in Her Majesty the Queen’s 2015 New Year Honours List for “services to UK/India relations”.

 Paul is married with one daughter.
 When not at work, or enjoying time with family, Paul can most often be found playing tennis, golf and (occasionally) archery.
 He is a fan of travel, Formula 1 and photography, and reads as many history and politics books as his spare time will allow.
 He speaks English, Portuguese, Dutch, French and Hindi.

 (In the finest traditions of the diplomatic service, Paul feels it is far too dangerous to make a pronouncement on his football allegiances).

 - August 2014: Deputy High Commissioner to Malaysia.

 - 2011-2014: Head of the Political Department, British High Commission, India.

 - 2009-2010: Programme Manager, Department for International Development, India.